 - High school diploma or equivalent (GED)

-- One year of work experience
+- One year of relevant work experience

 - Valid Colorado driver license